"I am sworn to carry your burdens..."

 - Kyon of Haruhi Suzumiya is almost always carrying everyone else's stuff, though occasionally Koizumi lends a hand.

 - Kenichi: The Mightiest Disciple: Kenichi is this to Miu whenever she goes shopping for groceries.
-This, of course, doubles as a part of his Training from Hell, and his mentors often force him to carry some extra weights on those occasions, just for the sake of training his strength and endurance.
+Given the girl's family, this too is Training from Hell.
+His mentors often force him to carry extra weights on those occasions, just for the sake of training his strength and endurance.

 - In the beginning of Rance Sabaku no Guardian (the Hentai Anime of the Game for Rance), the first hint that the Designated Hero is a sexist pig comes when he has his slave Sill carry a huge load of useless stuff.